Navigating Mindful Eating During the Holidays

 People often think they need to choose between health and eating foods they enjoy, which interferes with allowing themselves permission to have all the foods.
 So, let’s expand our definition of health to include enjoyment.

-Periodically checking in with yourself can be a powerful tool, especially when holidays are more chaotic.
-Not only does it allow you to practice mindfulness (necessary when we’re working on IE), but it can also help to ground you, reduce stress/anxiety, and keep negative self-talk in check. (we believe what our mind says to us, this can be hard to be aware of when things feel hectic)
+Checking in with yourself regularly is a mindful eating practice that’s particularly valuable during the holidays.
+Amidst the bustle, it can be easy to disconnect from our needs.
+Taking mindful pauses helps ground you, reduce stress, and keep negative self-talk in check (we believe what our mind says to us, this can be hard to be aware of when things feel hectic).

 There are a few ways we can check in with ourselves.
 For example, we can get outside for fresh air, journal, decompress in a safe space, practice breathing exercises, or ask ourselves questions.